mxcl/PromiseKit/README.markdown

 #Forgiving Syntax

-In case you didn't notice, the block you pass to `then` or `catch` can have return type of `Promise`, or any object, or nothing.
+The block you pass to `then` or `catch` can have return type of `Promise`, or any object, or nothing.
 And it can have a parameter of `id`, or a specific class type, or nothing.

-So, these are all valid:
+So all of these are valid:

 ```objc
 myPromise.then(^{